unionai/unionai-docs/README.md

 The current variants are: **Serverless** and **BYOC**.
 Other variants can be easily added.

 The single source tree contains the content for all variants.
-But which content is to be displayed for a specific variant can be controlled at two levels: the whole-page level and the in-page block level.
+Which content is to be displayed for a specific variant can be controlled at two levels: the whole-page level and the block level.

 ### Controlling content at the whole-page level